scipp/scipp/doc/design.md

 If it turns out to be useful it would also be possible to provide setters --- as opposed to a simple assignment which is possible if the actual underlying data is referenced --- for standard deviation using `DatasetView` .

-### "Distributions" and "histogram data" are distinguished by their unit
+### <a name="details:distribution-histogram-distinguised-by-unit"></a>"Distributions" and "histogram data" are distinguished by their unit

 ##### Rationale